HMS Nicator (1916): Design and development

 Nicator was one of sixteen Admiralty M-class destroyers ordered by the British Admiralty in February 1915 as part of the Fourth War Construction Programme during the First World War.
 The M class was an improved version of the earlier L-class destroyers, required to reach a higher speed in order to counter rumoured German fast destroyers.
 The remit was to have a maximum speed of 36 kn, and although the eventual design did not achieve this, the greater performance of the M class was appreciated by the Royal Navy.
 It transpired that the German ships did not exist.

 The destroyer was 265 ft long between perpendiculars, with a beam of 26 ft 9 in and a draught of 9 ft 3 in.
 Displacement was 994 LT normal and 1025 LT full load.
 Power was provided by three Yarrow boilers feeding Parsons steam turbines rated at 25000 shp and driving three shafts, to give a design speed of 34 kn.
 Three funnels were fitted.
 A fuel load of 268 LT of oil was carried, including 40 LT in peace tanks that were not used in wartime, giving a design range of 2280 nmi at 17 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
-Two single QF 2-pounder 40 mm "pom-pom" anti-aircraft guns were carried, while torpedo armament consisted of two twin rotating mounts for 21 in torpedoes torpedoes.
+Two single QF 2-pounder 40 mm "pom-pom" anti-aircraft guns were carried, while torpedo armament consisted of two twin rotating mounts for 21 in torpedoes.
 Nicator was equipped with two depth charge chutes aft, the number of depth charges carried increasing during the duration of the war.
 The ship had a complement of 80 officers and ratings.